India's Best Dancer (Hindi TV series): Series overview

+Spin-off

 Judges and hosts

 Note: Nora Fatehi replaced Malaika Arora as a judge for some episodes when Arora was unable to join the shoots during Season 1.

 Seasons

 Season 1

 India's Best Dancer 1 first season was premiered on 29 February 2020 on Sony Entertainment Television and Sony Entertainment Television Asia.
 This season was judged by Geeta Kapoor, Terence Lewis and Malaika Arora and hosted by Haarsh Limbachiyaa and Bharti Singh.
 The Grand Finale was aired on 22 November 2020 and winner was Tiger Pop.

 Season 2

-India's Best Dancer 2 also known as India's Best Dancer: Best Ka Next Avatar is the second season and It premiered on 16 October 2021 on Sony Entertainment Television.
+India's Best Dancer 2 also known as India's Best Dancer: Best Ka Next Avatar is the second season and premiered on 16 October 2021 on Sony Entertainment Television.
 This season judged by Geeta Kapoor, Terence Lewis and Malaika Arora for the second time and hosted by Manish Paul.
 The Grand Finale was aired on 9 January 2022 and Saumya Kamble was declared as the winner.